The following will explain a few of the fundamentals of bankruptcy.

 - American Bankruptcy Institute (requires membership)

-- NACBA ListServe (requires membership)www
+- NACBA ListServe (requires membership)

 Arizona Consumer Bankruptcy Counsel: “ACBC” Mentoring group of experienced consumer bankruptcy council.
 Arizona based.
 Membership includes participation in very active listserv, monthly CLE luncheons, reduced prices for sponsored CLE programs, access to education videos.